-Risk Description Conduct Risk Conduct risk as the potential for failing to deliver good customer outcomes resulting from poor or inadequate products, practices or behaviours.
+Risk Description Financial Reporting and Accounting Errors Inadequate financial processes that result in financial accounting and or reporting errors and misstatement of financial accounts.
+Programme Transformation Change A major project critical to strategic business objectives is running behind schedule and/or incurring additional unbudgeted costs.
+Additional strain placed on business by key business as usual staff being enrolled on projects, resulting in work backlogs, untimely turnaround/response times, staff stress, pressure from increased workloads.
+Conduct Risk Conduct risk as the potential for failing to deliver good customer outcomes resulting from poor or inadequate products, practices or behaviours.
 In 2019 the Company introduced a new Customer policy.
-The objective of this policy is to ensure the delivery of good customer outcomes is at the centre of the business model including in our strategy, people, products, services, systems communications and pricing.
+The objective of this policy is to ensure the delivery of good customer outcomes is at the centre of the business model including in our strategy, people, products, services, systems, communications and pricing.
 This is supported by our Customer Strategy and Voice of the Customer initiatives designed to ensure that the good customer outcomes are considered and controlled across all areas of our business.
-Delivering good customer outcomes is an essential requirement to ensure we achieve our ambition, values and customer focus with the business committee to making insurance easy for our customers.
+Delivering good customer outcomes is an essential requirement to ensure we achieve our ambition, values and customer focus with the business committed to making insurance easy for our customers.
+In 2021 the Company introduced a new Pricing Policy one of the objectives of which is to ensure that there is adequate and explicit consideration of the effect of pricing on the end customer.

-There have been no material changes to the material risks during 2020.
+There have been no material changes to the material operational risks during 2021.
 IT and Cyber risk remains a key risk for the Company and is factored into multiple risks raised above, especially theft or corruption of data and business information.
 Brexit is another key risk area facing the Company, however the existing risks identified above are reflective of the potential operational risk impacts, especially business interruption, legal, regulatory and third-party management.